wang296/IR2015/midterm-list.md

 ---
 layout: article
-title: Fall 2015 Important Topics for Midterm
+title: Fall 2015 Important Topics for Final Exam
 ---

-# Important topics in midterm exam
+# Important topics in final exam

 *NOTE: This is not an exclusive list of topics to be covered in the exam.
 These topics are the most important concepts you should know after taking this course.
 Please stick to our lecture slides and textbook for a more comprehensive preparation of the exam.*